-- 22.1 Unlike some other forms of employment, working at our Trust means that an employee's conduct outside of work could have an impact on their role. - 22.2 Staff must not engage in conduct outside work which could seriously damage the reputation and standing of the Trust or the employee's own reputation or the reputation of other members of the Trust community.
-Employees should be aware that any conduct that we become aware of that could impact on their role within the Trust or affect the Trust's reputation will be addressed under our disciplinary procedure. - 22.3 We therefore expect employees to make us aware immediately of any such situations that have happened outside of the school/Trust. - 22.4 Employees are required to demonstrate responsible behaviour at work-related functions and work-related social events that take place outside normal work hours and to act in a way that will not have a detrimental effect on our reputation. - 22.5 Staff must not behave in a way outside work that may impact on their suitability to work with children.
+- 22.3 We therefore expect employees to make us aware immediately of any such situations that have happened outside of the school/Trust. - 22.4 Employees are required to demonstrate responsible behaviour at work-related functions and work-related social events that take place outside normal work hours and to act in a way that will not have a detrimental effect on our reputation. - 22.5 Staff must not behave in a way outside work that may impact on their suitability to work with children.
 This includes behaviour which does not directly involve a child/children.
 Should we become aware of any such incident or behaviour, we may treat the issue as a safeguarding matter and manage it in accordance with the Keeping Children Safe in Education statutory guidance document.
 Employees should be aware that any behaviour that we consider may impact on an employee's suitability to work with children will be addressed under our disciplinary procedure and may lead to a referral to the Disclosure and Barring Service (DBS) and the Teaching Regulation Agency (where appropriate). - 22.6 We therefore expect employees to make us aware immediately of any such situations that have happened outside of the school/Trust.